Real Estate Property Appraisals in Washington, DC, Maryland & Virginia

 There are many reasons why people need real estate appraisals—from getting a mortgage loan to pricing their home for sale—and no matter the reason, you want to be sure you’re having your appraisal done by an experienced professional.
-At Coakley Realty, we’ve been assisting sellers and buyers with all their appraisal needs since 1991, and we can help you determine the value of your property.
+At Coakley Realty, we’ve been assisting sellers and buyers with all their appraisal needs since 1989, and we can help you determine the value of your property.
+If you’re looking for a home appraisal in Washington, DC, Maryland, or Virginia, look no further than our team.

-If you need a real estate appraisal in Maryland, Virginia, or Washington, DC, contact Coakley Realty online or call us today!
+To learn more about our home appraisals in Washington, DC, Maryland, and Virginia, contact Coakley Realty online or call us at 301-340-8700 today!

 There are many reasons why you might need to schedule a real estate appraisal, including:

-- Selling Your Home – When selling your Virginia area home, an appraisal of the property’s value is an important step in coming up with a listing price.
+- Selling your home – When selling your Virginia, Maryland, or Washington, DC area home, an appraisal of the property’s value is an important step in coming up with a listing price.
 Your real estate agent will look at the price of the neighboring properties that have sold within the past few years (usually one or two years) and that are similar to your home in terms of size, features, and condition.
 Based on these comparable homes, the real estate agent will add or subtract value to your home.

 - Refinancing – Similar to buying a home, the lender will require you to have a professional appraisal done when refinancing your Maryland, Virginia, or DC area home to ensure that the collateral value offered by the property justifies the refinanced loan amount you are asking.

-- Applying for a Home Equity Loan – If you are trying to get a home equity loan, and it has been several years since the property’s last appraisal, it is a good idea to have the property appraised, especially if property values in your area have increased.
-Your equity in the home against which you would borrow money is determined primarily on the current value of the property.
+- Applying for a home equity loan – If you are trying to get a home equity loan and it has been several years since the property’s last appraisal, it is a good idea to have the property appraised, especially if property values in your area have increased.
+Your equity in the home against which you would borrow money is determined primarily by the current value of the property.
 If the value of your home has decreased, then it is also possible that your equity in the home has decreased in value.

 Property Appraisal Methods